paulcbauer/courses-big-data-exercise-mannheim/chapter2.md

 ```

 <!-- Guidelines for contexts: https://instructor-support.datacamp.com/en/articles/2375526-course-coding-exercises. -->
 You already know that we have a time variables in the dataset.
-There is also a date variable called `tweet_created_at_date`.
+There is also a time variable that contains the date called `tweet_created_at_date`.
 If we want to know how much politicans have tweeted across time we can use this variable to group the data.

 `@instructions`
 <!-- Guidelines for instructions https://instructor-support.datacamp.com/en/articles/2375526-course-coding-exercises. -->